 The preparation of financial statements in conformity with Canadian public sector accounting standards for government not-for-profits requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Management makes accounting estimates when determining the useful life of its capital assets, significant accrued liabilities and the related costs and revenue charged to the statement of operations.
+Management makes accounting estimates when determining significant accrued liabilities and the related costs and revenue charged to the statement of operations.
 Actual results could differ from those estimates, the impact of which would be recorded in future periods.